 I use a KitchenAid 5-Quart Stand Mixer with a dough hook to make my dough, but you don't have to.
 You could also mix the dough by hand in a large bowl with a wooden spoon.

 You'll need a rolling pin to roll the dough, and either unflavored dental floss or a sharp knife (I like an 8-inch chef's knife) to cut the rolls.
 Once the rolls are cut, you'll place the rolls in an 8x11-inch baking dish or pan.
-Then you can use a spoon (or I like to use a GIR Skinny Spoonula) to spread the icing on the rolls before serving.
+Then you can use a spoon (or I like to use a GIR Skinny Spoonula) to spread the frosting on the rolls before serving.

 Storage

-FAQ
+Recipe FAQ

 If you are not dairy-free, then you do not need to do this.
 You can use regular dairy products if they're fitting for you.